EmAstro/FindingChartGenerator/README.md

 ./GetFc -i radec.txt

-This will download PS1 images in z-band and create a simple FC.
+This will download z-band PS1 images and create a simple FC.

 More useful is the option -o.
-The script will go through the NOMAD archive, select a star close to your target, check over PS1 that this is indeed a star (calculating the classical aperture mag -PSF mag), and print the file OffsetStar.txt with coordinates of the target, coordinates of the star, r-band PS1 magnitude of the star, RA and DEC offsets in arcsec, and PA in degrees.
+In this case, the script will go through the NOMAD archive, select a star close to the target, check over PS1 that this is indeed a star (calculating the classical aperture mag - PSF mag), and print the file OffsetStar.txt with: coordinate of the target, coordinate of the star, r-band PS1 magnitude of the star, RA and DEC offsets in arcsec, and PA in degrees.

-This script use massively ds9 (http://ds9.si.edu/site/Home.html).
+This script uses massively ds9 (http://ds9.si.edu/site/Home.html).

-ALWAYS double check the output, there is no warranty for absence of bugs.
-If you find one, please, contact me here: https://emastro.github.io/contact.html
+ALWAYS double check the output and start from an empty folder.
+There is no warranty that this is a bug free code.
+If you find one, please contact me here: https://emastro.github.io/contact.html

-You can check for options with:
+You can check for other options with:

 ./GetFc -h